makerscraft/launch-kit/README.md

 Here is a list of things that don't really fit with collaboration :

 - **"Double-brandings"** with expressions such as **Le Wagon by ...** or **... by Le Wagon**.
 If you launch Le Wagon, it's Le Wagon and adding an extra brand is just weakening your communication and blurring the message.
 - **"External landing page"**.
-Instead, you should make a pull request to our website city page so that every one can benefit from it.
+You should not build independent websites or landing pages.
+If you're note happy with your city page on our website, just make a pull request to improve it so that it benefits to everyone.
 That's our spirit !

 Here is a thing that really fits with collaboration :

 - **"Pull requests"**.
-Making PRs on the content of our pedagogical platform, or on the graphical assets of our design repo, that's what collaboration is about!
+Making PRs on the content of our pedagogical platform, on our graphical assets, on our website. that's what collaboration is about.

 ### Energy & pragmatism

 We know launching a fullstack program is not an easy task..
 But the strategy remains quite simple at the end

 - Animate cool & free workshops (not so hard to find tech spots interested!)

-The objective is reachable unlike so many startups that struggle finding their product/market fit..
+- Communicate a lot using mainly local ecosystems.
+- Wait for candidates to apply.

+Think about all these startups that will never find customers..
+Launching Le Wagon is a matter of 3 to 6 months if you surpass yourself.

-Hence, we'll be 300% ready to help you, give you advice, feedbacks, speak about pedagogy, content etc.. but we don't want to partner with **"this is complicated"-people** !
+Le Wagon's staff will be 300% supportive.
+We'll give you advice, feedbacks, speak about pedagogy, skype with teachers, send you pitch deck, whatever you need.
+But we don't want to partner with **"this is complicated"-people** !

 Launching a market place is complicated.
 Launching Le Wagon is not.
 It's exhausting, it requires a lot of energy, enthusiasm & passion.
-But it's not complicated :) That's a second value that we should all share: **simplicity**.
+But it's not that complicated :) And we should just go for it.